jeffrmorton/earthsync/README.md

 - Monitoring with Prometheus and Grafana (HTTP requests, WebSocket connections, Redis queue length).
 - CI/CD pipeline with GitHub Actions.
 - Dockerized deployment with healthchecks.
+- HTTP support for development (HTTPS can be enabled with proper certificates).

 ## Prerequisites
 - Docker